fegonzalez7/rob_unal_clase3/README.md

 ------
 ## *Dynamixel Wizard*
-It is a powerfull tool to test and set up the dynamixel line.
+It is a powerful tool to test and set up the dynamixel line.
 We are gonna make some basic tests connecting one motor.

  1. **Connect the dynamixel line:** Details during the class.
  2. **Open dynamixel wizard:** Just in case.

  ![](https://i.postimg.cc/wMqNVTjx/Screenshot-from-2022-03-04-21-09-04.png)

- 3. **Set up the connection parameters**: In the main manu goto to *Tools*, *Options*.
+ 3. **Set up the connection parameters**: In the main menu goto to *Tools*, *Options*.
 Or just press *F4*.
 Use the parameters provided in the following picture:

  ![](https://i.postimg.cc/6302yJLk/Screenshot-from-2022-03-04-21-03-55.png)